Trail Blazers beat Pacers in Lillard's return from injury - WHIZ News

 PORTLAND, Ore.
-(AP) — Jerami Grant scored 28 points and the Portland Trail Blazers beat the Indiana Pacers 116-100 on Sunday night.
+(AP) — Jerami Grant scored 28 points to lead the Portland Trail Blazers over the Indiana Pacers 116-100 on Sunday night.

 Myles Turner led the Pacers with 24 points and nine rebounds.
 Buddy Hield had 22 points in support as the Pacers were without starting point guard Tyrese Haliburton.